1. Home

 Causes of Global Warming

-Global warming is typically attributed to the over-accumulation of greenhouse gasses (GHGs) such as carbon dioxide (CO2), nitrous oxide (N2O), and methane (CH4) in the Earth's atmosphere.
-The excess GHGs can come from a variety of sources:
+Global warming comes from the over-accumulation of greenhouse gasses (GHGs) such as carbon dioxide (CO2), nitrous oxide (N2O), and methane (CH4) in the Earth's atmosphere.
+The excess greenhouse gasses can come from a variety of sources, though most involve burning fossil fuels in some way:

 • Deforestation: Deforestation removes the trees that act as a natural GHG filter, absorbing carbon dioxide and releasing oxygen into our atmosphere.